mlech26l/ncps/docs/examples/atari_tf.rst

 .. code-block:: bash

-    pip3 install ncps tensorflow ale-py==0.7.4 gym[atari,accept-rom-license]==0.23.1
+    pip3 install ncps tensorflow "ale-py==0.7.4" "ray[rllib]" "gym[atari,accept-rom-license]==0.23.1"

 Defining the model
 -------------------------------------
 First, we will define the neural network model.
-The model consists of a convolutional block, followed by a CfC recurrent neural network and a final linear layer.
+The model consists of a convolutional block, followed by a CfC recurrent neural network, and a final linear layer.

-We first define a convolutional model that operates over just a batch of images, and then wrap it in a `tf.keras.layers.TimeDistributed` layer to apply the same convolutional block to a sequence of images.
+We first define a convolutional model that operates over just a batch of images, and then wrap it in a ``tf.keras.layers.TimeDistributed`` layer to apply the same convolutional block to a sequence of images.
 When we apply the model in a closed-loop setting, we need some mechanisms to *remember* the hidden state, i.e., use the final hidden state of the previous data batch as the initial values of the hidden state for the current data batch.
-This is implemented by implementing two different inference modes of the model
+This is implemented by implementing two different inference modes of the model:

 #.
-A training mode, where we have a single input tensor (batch of sequences of images) and predicts a single output tensor
+A training mode, where we have a single input tensor (batch of sequences of images) and predicts a single output tensor.
 #.
 A stateful mode, where the input and output are pairs, containing the initial state of the RNN and the final state of the RNN in the input and output as second element respectively.

 .. code-block:: python